All Episodes

 And that's why we get two radically different pictures of the Constitution, because we're looking at it in a way that I think is closer to what the founders looked at it like, though we have still changed over time.

-But the left has a completely different understanding of the constitution.
+But the left has a completely different understanding of the Constitution.

 So you can't just wave it in front of them and say, hey, do this, because that doesn't mean anything to them.

-And so as we saw again with the North, there are ways to compel people to do this, right?
+And so as we saw, again, with the North, there are ways to compel people to do this, right?

 We did it to Nazi Germany after World War II in Japan, right?

-We went in and we occupy those nations and we force them to, you know, become uh, you know, anti-we did the whole anti-fascism crusade.
+We went in and we occupied those nations and we forced them to become anti.

-Uh we we made it illegal to have any reference to their histories or their beliefs.
+We made it illegal to have any reference to their histories or their beliefs.

-Uh, you know, we know how to do this, but none of it is very pretty.
+We know how to do this, but none of it is very pretty.

 So can we do it?